Remembrance Day bombing: Explosion

 The bomb exploded as a parade of Ulster Defence Regiment (UDR) soldiers was making its way to the memorial and as people waited for the ceremony to begin.
 It blew out the wall of the Reading Rooms, where many of the victims were standing, burying them under rubble and hurling masonry towards the gathered crowd.
 Bystanders rushed to free those trapped underneath.
-Evidence indicated that the bomb used in the attack was made of Semtex supplied by the Libyan government under Muammar Gaddafi.
+Evidence indicated that the bomb used in the attack was made from Semtex supplied by the Libyan government under Muammar Gaddafi.

 Eleven people were killed, including three married couples.
 The dead were Wesley and Bertha Armstrong (aged 62 and 55), Kit and Jessie Johnston (aged 71 and 62), William and Agnes Mullan (aged 74 and 73), John Megaw (67), Alberta Quinton (72), Marie Wilson (20), Samuel Gault (49) and Edward Armstrong (52).
 Edward Armstrong was a serving RUC officer and Gault had recently left the force.
 Gordon Wilson, whose daughter Marie died in the blast and who was himself injured, went on to become a peace campaigner and member of Seanad Éireann.
 The twelfth fatality, Ronnie Hill, died after spending 13 years in a coma (aged almost 69).
 Sixty-three people were injured, including thirteen children, some of them permanently.
 Ulster Unionist politicians Sammy Foster and Jim Dixon were among the crowd; the latter received extensive head injuries but recovered.
 A local businessman captured the immediate aftermath of the bombing on video camera.
 His footage, showing the effects of the bombing, was broadcast on international television.
 All the victims were Protestant.

-A few hours after the blast, the IRA called a radio station and said it had abandoned a 150 lb bomb in Tullyhommon, 20 mi away, after it failed to detonate.
+A few hours after the blast, the IRA called a radio station and said it had abandoned a 150 lb bomb in Tullyhommon, 20 mi away after it failed to detonate.
 That morning, a Remembrance Sunday parade (which included many members of the Boys' and Girls' Brigades) had unwittingly gathered near the Tullyhommon bomb.
 Soldiers and RUC officers had also been there, and the IRA said it attempted to trigger the bomb when soldiers were standing beside it.
 It was defused by security forces and was found to have a command wire leading to a firing point across the border.